Drugs, Alcohol and Smoking: Nevada

 - Employers may implement and enforce policies that prohibit the use, sale, possession, distribution, purchase and cultivation of drugs and alcohol in the workplace.
 See Drug and Alcohol Policies.

-- Employers are not prohibited from drug and alcohol testing of employees and job applicants See Testing.
+- Employers are not prohibited from drug and alcohol testing of employees and job applicants See Drug and Alcohol Testing.

 - The Nevada Clean Indoor Air Act prohibits smoking tobacco, the use of an electronic smoking device or any oral smoking device within indoor places of employment.
 See Smoking.